Counting linearly polarized gluons with lattice QCD

 \end{widetext} Its light-cone partner, $h_1^{\perp g}/f_1^g$, is the relative strength of the linearly polarized gluons over the unpolarized gluons, which is a reflection of the degree of polarization.
 In the infinite momentum limit, one can expect that $R(x, \boldsymbol{b}_{T}^2, P_3 )\to h_1^{\perp g}(x, \vect{b}_{T}^2)/ f_1^g(x, \vect{b}_T^2) $.
 According to Eq.~\eqref{eq:R}, $R$ is a ratio of Euclidean correlation functions and there is no time-dependence, thus it can be simulated on the lattice.

 For a practical calculation on the lattice, one has to renormalize the quantities properly, because the UV singularities prevent taking the continuum limit of the lattice data.
-Keep in mind that the operators in the numerator and denominator of Eq.~\eqref{eq:R} are ``Wilson line operators'': the two fields are connected with a Wilson line.
-The renormalization of gluonic Wilson line operators has been studied a long time ago~\cite{Dorn:1986dt}, and recently has been revisited in the context of quasi-PDF~\cite{Zhang:2018diq}, by using the auxiliary field formalism.
+The renormalization of gluonic Wilson line operators has been studied a long time ago~\cite{Dorn:1986dt}, and recently has been revisited in the context of quasi-PDF by using the auxiliary field formalism~\cite{Zhang:2018diq} and also the pseudo-PDF approach~\cite{Balitsky:2019krf,Balitsky:2021qsr,Balitsky:2021cwr}.
 There is no essential difference between the ``staple-shaped'' operators here and the ``straight line'' operators in quasi-PDF on the renormalization of UV singularities.